-he Utility Services Division is responsible for regulation of telecommunications, natural gas, water, and wastewater utilities in Alabama.
+lation of telecommunications, natural gas, water, and wastewater utilities in Alabama.
 Additionally, the Division receives and attempts to resolve consumer complaints, disputes, and inquiries related to telecommunications, electricity, natural gas, water, and wastewater service.
-The Utility Services Division is organized into three sections: the Natural Gas Section, the Telecommunications Section, and the Services Section.
+The Utility Services Division is organized into three sections: the Natural Gas Section, the Telecommunications Section, and the Service Section.